The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 The faculty members of the Department of Pharmacology and Toxicology are committed to assist students in the academic and research aspects of graduate education.

 The conduct of the graduate program in pharmacology and toxicology is the responsibility of the faculty of the Department of Pharmacology and Toxicology.
 The faculty decides on program policies, curriculum, and the continuation of students in the program.
-Between meetings of the faculty, the responsibility for conduct of the graduate program is vested in the Department Chair, the Director of Graduate Studies, the Graduate Education Subcommittee and, where that person has been identified, the student's thesis advisor.
+Between meetings of the faculty, the responsibility for conduct of the graduate program is vested in the Department Chair, the Director of Graduate Studies, the Graduate Education Committee and, where that person has been identified, the student's thesis advisor.

 The Director of Graduate Studies is a member of the Department faculty appointed to that position by the Department Chair.